 What To Expect on Your First Charter Fishing Trip

-Deciding Between Inshore and Offshore Fishing
+Deciding Between Inshore Fishing and Offshore Fishing

 This is the first decision to make when booking your charter.
 Your choice determines how long your outings last, what kind of fish you catch, what kind of license you need, and more.
 Here are the biggest differences between inshore and offshore fishing.